emreiser/foodlink-food-rescue-robot/README.md

 for doing the work.
 It sends reminders to users about their pickups.
 The site also logs how much food is rescued, and can automatically issue receipts for donations.

-# Who uses it?
+## Who uses it?
 (And how can I?)

-Currently, the "Food Rescue Robot" is live at http://robot.boulderfoodrescue.org and is used by a number of food rescue organizations cities around the world.
+Currently, the original "Food Rescue Robot" is live at http://robot.boulderfoodrescue.org and is used by a number of food rescue organizations cities around the world.
 If you're keen to use it, shoot an email to caleb at boulder food rescue (dot) org, and I can set you up with an account.
 Alternatively, if you would like to fork the source and hack on it yourself you are welcome to.
 This code is licensed under a Beerware-style license:

   As long as you retain this notice you can do whatever you want with this stuff.
   If we meet some day, and you think this stuff is worth it, you can buy me a beer in return.

-# Who is responsible?
+## Who is responsible?

 Most of the code was written by Caleb Phillips, a co-founder of Boulder Food Rescue (http://www.boulderfoodrescue.org) and adjunct Computer Science professor at the University of Colorado, Boulder.
 There is a fork maintained in Boston by